 Before talking to your employer, investigate the policies your workplace has for employees with caring responsibilities or what your award says.
-For more information on your rights at work visit Workplace Rights.

-You might discuss:
+You and your employer might discuss:

 - taking time off or setting up flexible working arrangements

 - whether the caring role is likely to be short term or long term